h-havenga/jekyll/_posts/2018-04-15-getting-point-data-from-gfs.markdown

 {% endhighlight %}

-This gives us three values tmin06.nc tmax12.nc and aptmp12.nc (the aptmp just server as the background map, so no need to care too much).
+This gives us three values; tmin06.nc tmax12.nc and aptmp12.nc (the aptmp just serves as the background map, so no need to care too much).
 To get the values is the next part.
-Here we use Climate Data Operators *outputtab* function to get a value on or very close the specified Lat/Lon point.
+Here we use **Climate Data Operators *outputtab* ** function to get a value on, or very close the specified Lat/Lon point.
 The value also had to be easily plotted on a map using GMT's pstext function, this means I had to hack bash's echo function.
 Here is the script.